The secret of persuasion is to induce the person to persuade him or herself.

 - Unknown at this time

-I have four things to learn in life: To think clearly without hurry or confusion; To love everybody sincerely; To act in everything with the highest motives; To trust God unhesitatingly.
+I have four things to learn in life: To think clearly without hurry or confusion; To love everybody sincerely; To act in everything

 - Albert Schweitzer